marc-rene/Open_ALife/README.md

     2: The API,
     3: The Front-end.

-Both the Frontend and Backend should be capable of being made with any language
+Both the Frontend and Backend should be capable of being made with any language... or video game engine